November 14, 2024

 Policy Statement

 Members of the TMU community who wish to register an objection to the inclusion or access to items within the collection may submit a challenge.
-All challenges will be reviewed by the Dean of Libraries, in consultation with the Associate Deans of Libraries, and the Collection Services Department Head, relevant subject liaison librarians, and when necessary, relevant faculty experts.
+All challenges will be reviewed by a Challenged Material Committee composed of the Associate Dean of Libraries SRC, Head of Collections, relevant subject librarians, and others as required.

 While all challenges will be thoughtfully assessed, challenges will primarily be considered through the lens of the Library’s professional commitment to intellectual freedom and access to information, and through the lens of freedom of expression as enshrined in the Canadian Charter of Rights & Freedoms.